deepkanwar099/ec2-web-server-deployment/README.md

 - Checked Apache service → found it was stopped
 - Checked port 80 → nothing was listening

+### Where AI helped
+I used AI to guide my debugging process by:
+- Suggesting possible reasons why a website might not load even when the instance is running
+- Helping identify that the issue could be related to the Apache service
+- Confirming the commands to check service status and port usage

 ### Root Cause
 Apache web server was not running.